rabid-unicorn/reverse-pioneer/_posts/2014-10-24-are-you-very-religious.md

 ---
 {% include JB/setup %}

+(move to back??)

 "Are we okay?
 Did you ditch me on purpose?"

 "No, no. Of course not.
-Just trying to meet up with my coworkers," I said, looking down and praying to the God of Bowling for a group text notification to come through.
+Just trying to meet up with my coworkers," I said, looking down and praying to the God of Parties for a group text notification to come through.
+There is no Savior for introverts at parties.

-She looked at me with eyes that had understanding, "did I freak you out?"
+She looked at me with eyes that understood me, "did I freak you out?"

 "No, it's fine.
 I'm fine.
 Really."